-If pain and discomfort persist, get up and try moving around.
-Stretch lightly and gently massage the affected areas, returning to bed only after having eased the symptoms and regained a desire for sleep.
+If pain and discomfort persist, get up and stretch your hands and feet.
+Try some soft exercises for tingling extremities or gently massage the affected areas, returning to bed only after having eased the symptoms and regained a desire for sleep.

 Besides adequate rest, a multitude of treatment options can help you to manage the pins and needles in hands and feet at night.
 While pain and swelling can often be effectively reduced through the use of prescription and over-the-counter drugs, lifestyle changes paired with alternative medicine are less invasive forms of treatment that many menopausal women wish to pursue first.
 These provide a preliminary framework for managing burning tingling hands and feet at night.
 Click on the following link for more info on natural and effective treatments for tingling extremities.

 - National Institutes of Health.
 (2019).
 Numbness and tingling.
 Retrieved February 4, 2020 from https://medlineplus.gov/ency/article/003206.htm